sakshamahluwalia/Web-Scraper/README.md

 </div>

 # Web-Scraper
-A script that allows a user to automate the process of house searching.
+A script built to shortlist property listings from century21.ca.

 ## Getting Started

 ### Prerequisites

-A computer with python3, additional framewroks such as NumPy, Pandas and BeautifulSoup.
+A computer with python3 and pip3 installed.

 ### How to Run

-Assuming we are already in the folder that contains the script, "index.py" open the terminal and type:
+Open the terminal in the cloned folder.
 ```
+. install.sh
 python3 index.py
 ```
 This will run the script and create a csv file called, "Possibles.csv".